Complimentary Shipping IGI Certified Diamonds Lifetime Upgrade Program Lifetime Warranty

 Band width: 1.6 to 2.2mm

 A wide band on a slim finger makes the finger look thick and shortens it visually.
-A too-thin band (under 1.4mm) looks fragile.
+A too-thin band (under 1.4mm) looks fragile next to a substantial center stone and can read as cheap.

 Setting: low profile wins